A Health Literacy Assessment Tool for Patient Care and Research

 What Can Providers Do to Improve Patient Understanding?

 If the Newest Vital Sign results indicate a patient has limited health literacy skills, providers can use clear health communication techniques to help patients better understand their medical issues and follow instructions.
-More information about these techniques can be found here.
+Additional resources are available on these techniques and their role in medication safety.

 What Research Supports the Newest Vital Sign?